Electrical Safety Tips To Protect Your Building

 8. Exhaust fans must be clean to prevent fire hazards.

 Some appliances have exhaust fans prone to getting dirty or clogged with debris, making the appliance work harder.
-Aside from shortening the appliance's life, it can also cause a building risk because of overheating or causing dangerous gasses to build up.
+Aside from shortening the appliance's life, it can also cause a building risk because of overheating or cause dangerous gases to build up.
 It may then lead to an electrical fire hazard if this happens.
 The exhaust fans won't create such risks if cleaned regularly.

 9. For improved electrical safety, always follow appliance instructions.